actris/data-management-plan/DMP/ACTRIS-DMP.md

 ### 3.6 ACTRIS Data Discovery, Virtual Access and Services (DVAS)
 ACTRIS Data Center is a distributed data centre, and ACTRIS Data Discovery, Virtual Access and Services unit (DVAS) is responsible for organising access to measurement data from the topic data centre units, and documentation of procedures as support to observational and exploratory NFs.
 The DVAS unit provides the ACTRIS web interface for data download, services and digital tools as well as performing data production of Level 3 data, and synergy data products.

 The ACTRIS Data Discovery, Virtual Access and Services (DVAS) web interface is called “The ACTRIS Data Centre” and incldues a searchable metadata catalogue as well as other services.
-The main activities are **Discovery and access** to ACTRIS data and data products, overview of digital tools provided by the topical centres and the data centre units, documentation, software and tools for data production. **Visualisation** of ACTRIS data products. **Data production** of Level 3 data and synergy data products.
+The main activities are **Discovery and access** to ACTRIS data and data products, overview of digital tools provided by the topical centres and the data centre units, documentation, software and tools for data production. **Visualisation** of ACTRIS data products. **Data production** of Level 3 data using synergistic and integrated data.
 The data centre also offers **bridge to external data bases and sources**.

 The ACTRIS DVAS unit offer acecss to elaborated aerosol, cloud and trace gas data products, issued of advanced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
 These can be produced within the DVAS unit, topic data centre units, topic centres, or extrnal contributions.
 The list of ACTRIS level 3 data products is detailed in the [Appendix II](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_II_ACTRIS-RI_level3_variables_21February2018.xlsx), and consiste of three main categories:

-	I. Level 3 data solely based on data from ACTRIS observational platforms
+	a.
+Level 3 data solely based on data from ACTRIS observational platforms

-	II.
+	b.
 Level 3 data and tools from multi-source data integration services, employing external ground based measurement data

-	III.
+	c.
 Level 3 data products involving regional and global model data

 #### The types and formats of data generated/collected

 The objective is that most of the level 3 data generated will be in [NetCDF data format](https://www.unidata.ucar.edu/software/netcdf/) and have metadata compliant to the [NetCDF CF Metadata Conventions](http://cfconventions.org).
 This format and metadata are widely used in the atmospheric science community, and is supported by a lot of standard visualization and analysis tools.
-Nevertheless, the collected data can come from external sources accordingly, non standard formats may also be used.
+Nevertheless, the collected data can come also from external sources accordingly, non standard formats may also be used.
 In these cases, they will be rather kept in their original format.

 ### Re-use of existing data